Machine learning augmented diagnostic testing to identify sources of variability in test performance: Results

 \subsection{Risk factor importance}

-Using permutation-based importance testing we observe the expected result that the SICCT test is overwhelmingly the most important indicator of a confirmed breakdown, accounting for around 23\% of model accuracy.
-Figure~\ref{fig:importance} shows the accuracy contribution and ranking of each model feature.
-After the SICCT result, the most significant features were the date of testing, the location, the type of testing event (i.e.\ reason for testing), number of days since the herd was last in breakdown, the size of the herd, the abundance of badgers near the holding, and the APHA risk score assigned to the herd.
+Using SHAP importance testing we do not observe any unexpected results, those factors known to he highly associated with bTB risk appear to make significant contributions in our model.
+Figure~\ref{fig:importance} shows the importance ranking of each model feature for which the feature's absolute SHAP values are significantly greater than those of a random feature.
+The most significant features were the number of animals tested, the APHA risk scoring, volume of movements into the herd in the last four years, date of testing, recency of a breakdown in the herd, herd location, and the result of the previous test.

-Of those features that can be considered direct risk factors the most important were (in order of importance): location, time since the last breakdown, herd size, badger abundance, movements into the herd over the year prior to the test, the result and time of the previous testing event, and the veterinary practice conducting the test.
-Animal movements were important, with all types of movement contributing more than the random control variable, but movements into the herd over one year was the most significant by some margin; other periods and movements out of herd were substantially less significant.
-Movements from farms with breakdowns within 2 years (prior or since) appear to make little contribution.
-The veterinary practice conducting the test was important but the tuberculin batch had very little importance.
+Of those features that can be considered direct risk factors the most important were (in decreasing order of importance): number of animals, movements into the herd, recency of last breakdown, location, and previous test result.
+Herd size and animal movements were important, with all types of movement contributing more than the random control variable, but movements into the herd over the two to four years prior to the test was the most significant by some margin; other periods and movements out of herd were less significant.
+Movements from farms with breakdowns within two years appear to make only a small contribution.
+Neither the veterinary practice conducting the test nor the tuberculin batch had significant importance.